 Ingredients:

-4-cup microwave-safe glass measuring cup or bowl
+4-cup microwave-safe glass measuring

 1 quart lactose-free milk